Morris County Officers Rescue Sweating, Crying Kids From Sweltering Car As Dad Shops

 Officers brought the kids into their patrol cars as store employees made announcements seeking their father.

-After 20 minutes, Paul Michael, 34, of Lake Hiawatha, came outside, authorities told Daily Voice.
+After 20 minutes, Paul Michel, 34, of Lake Hiawatha, came outside, authorities told Daily Voice.
 Surveillance footage showed he'd been inside shopping for more than 45 minutes, according to Roddy.

 The children were turned over to their mother.

-Charges against Michael were pending, as the case was initially being handled by the Morris County Prosecutor's Office, but later turned over to local authorities, police told Daily Voice.
+Charges against Michel were pending, as the case was initially being handled by the Morris County Prosecutor's Office, but later turned over to local authorities, police told Daily Voice.

 Click here to sign up for Daily Voice's free daily emails and news alerts.